Water Quality: Well Program

 - Permit applications for the construction of production wells only must include proposed well construction specifications, a detailed map or plot plan and a site safety plan.

 Once the application has been reviewed and approved, a Permit to Construct/Destruct will be issued to the applicant.
 Well construction and soil boring permits are valid for 6 months from the date of issuance.
 Well destruction permits are valid for 90 days from the date of issuance.
 If work has not commenced within such time, re-submission of plans and deposit may be required.
 The geologist/consultant/well driller is responsible for contacting the well inspector to schedule the required inspections.
 It is recommended that as much advance notice as possible be given so that the required site inspections may be scheduled.
 Once the inspection has been scheduled the authorized work may begin.

 - Drillers may not commence work until the application has been approved.

 - Any person violating this section by failing to submit plans, obtain necessary inspections and approvals, make deposits or commence or continue construction or destruction is in violation hereof and shall be subject to penalties and abatement actions.

 - The approval of plans and specifications shall not prevent this Department from requiring corrections, specifications, installations and operation in such plans, when in violation of applicable codes and laws.

 - Advance 48 hour notice is required for inspection of the annular seal.

 - Minimum advanced notice of 24 hours must be provided prior to well development and water sampling.

-For application fee information, please refer to the Fee Schedule in the Helpful Links.
+For application fee information, please refer to the Fee Schedule.
 All application materials, for existing or new wells, should be submitted to:

 - Environmental Health Section